 - If the room is too warm and the filling does not seem to be whipping properly, place mixing bowl with filling in the refrigerator for 20 to 25 minutes, then continue with beating.

 - Recipe contains raw egg which can pose a health risk in particular to the very young, very old or those with compromised immune systems.
 Pasteurized eggs minimize this issue.

 You know I’ll be bringing this to our Throwback Thursday #21 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, and Moi!
 That’s right – me!
-Click over to our Throwback Thursday post for rules and more info or just click on the blue leapfrog, below, to view all the posts or enter your own!
+Click on the blue leapfrog, below, to view all the posts!